Medical attention is vital in Heart Attack

 Large and active medical centers often have a "chest pain unit" where patients suspected of having heart attacks are rapidly evaluated.
 If a heart attack is diagnosed, prompt therapy is initiated.
 If the diagnosis of heart attack is initially unclear, the patient is placed under continuous monitoring until the results of further testing are available.

-Also, you might be interested in:
+You might be interested in:

 - Vitamin E in doses bigger than 400IU (250mg) must be avoided, researchers say